Opinion: South Africans need to face some harsh truths | The China Post

-The photos and videos of widespread looting and burning of stores and businesses owned by foreign nationals in South Africa look like scenes out of an apocalyptic film.
+The photos and videos of widespread looting and burning of stores and businesses owned by foreign nationals in South Africa look like scenes from an apocalyptic film.

 At least seven people have been killed in this latest mayhem, while hundreds have been arrested in connection with the violence.